What are the key factors that make for a successful buy-side transaction?

 Step 5: Ultimate execution of the deal

-The LOI needs an amount of detail to be the foundation of the final agreement.
-You probably will exchange a number of draft versions of the final deal.
+The LOI needs to be detailed to be the foundation of the final agreement.
+You will probably exchange several draft versions of the final deal.
 The normal time frame for this step is 30 to 60 days.

 Step 6: Final due diligence.

-At this stage, you negotiate the details of the purchase agreement with the seller.
+At this stage, you negotiate the purchase agreement details with the seller.

-When the LOI is signed, you have anywhere from 60 to 90 days to investigate the seller thoroughly to see if you should finalize the deal.
-Your investigators will likely do some social and reputation inquiries to get a perspective on the seller’s track record and working style.
+When the LOI is signed, you have 60 to 90 days to investigate the seller thoroughly to determine whether you should finalize the deal.
+Your investigators will likely conduct social and reputation inquiries to gain a perspective on the seller’s track record and working style.

 You may also need to arrange third-party financing for the deal, in which case the bank will launch its own due diligence investigation.